-To keep your fence looking good and to keep mildew off, clean your fence once a year or so.
+To keep your fence looking good and free of mildew, clean your fence once a year or so.

-- Use either a specially-formulated fence or deck cleaner or soap and water to soak the wood.
+- Soak the wood with either a specially-formulated fence/deck cleaner or soap and water.

 - Scrub with a long-handled brush or use a pressure washer rated 1500-200 psi.